 Click on the WYISWYG screen to place the object.
 The pin output object always resides in Form0.
+Pin output and pin input objects reside in Form0, but they are accessible from any other form of the project.
 The object inspector lists all the default properties of the newly-added pin output object named PinOutput0.